Keras

 )

-See this one minute, step-by-step video if this is your first time integrating W&B with Keras: Get Started with Keras and Weights & Biases in Less Than a Minute
+You can watch the short video Get Started with Keras and Weights & Biases in Less Than a Minute.

-For a more detailed video, see Integrate Weights & Biases with Keras.
-The notebook example used can be found here: Colab Jupyter Notebook.
+For a more detailed video, watch Integrate Weights & Biases with Keras.
+You can review the Colab Jupyter Notebook.

 The WandbCallback class supports a wide variety of logging configuration options: specifying a metric to monitor, tracking of weights and gradients, logging of predictions on training_data and validation_data, and more.